Call for Programs now open! Deadline August 23, 2020!

 Call for Programs

 Our conference theme, Together Towards Tomorrow, inspires us to interrogate the issues of our past and present as we imagine the possibilities of shaping a wonderful future.
-The conference committee understands the importance of moving forward collectively in this journey.
-During this election season, our work is more profound than ever, and as student affairs educators we must build on best practices to ensure inclusive spaces on our campuses for all students to thrive.
+The conference committee understands the importance of moving forward collectively during this time defined by pandemic-related fears, continued racial and gender equity issues, environmental urgencies, and of course the national election scene, to name a few.
+Our work is more profound than ever, and as student affairs educators we must build on best practices to ensure inclusive, healthy campus and virtual spaces for all students to thrive.

-Proposals will be evaluated based on relevance to the conference theme, as well as Professional Competency Areas for Student Affairs Educators; content, e.g. sound program planning with clear expectations and outcomes, grounded in research and practice, and engaging format; and adherence to program submission guidelines.
+Proposals will be evaluated based on relevance to the conference theme; connection to Professional Competency Areas for Student Affairs Educators; content, e.g. sound program planning with clear expectations and outcomes, grounded in research and practice, and engaging format; and adherence to program submission guidelines.

 Proposals are currently being solicited for the following types of educational sessions: